 In Early Years, our children are assessed as 'Expected' or 'Working Towards'.
 The teachers make termly judgements as to where the children are working in both Number and Numerical Patterns, from evidence they have seen from Development Matters, Nursery/Reception Pathways in Learning documents and how the children have accessed and applied themselves with the designed curriculum.
-For children who are genuinely working well below, there are additional notes put onto our electronic system which outlines more detail.
+For children who are genuinely working well below, there are additional notes put onto our electronic system which outlines more detail (using Birth to Fiver Matters ranges)

 From Year 1, we assess via consideration as to how well the children have grasped taught objectives over the lessons.
 The teachers also do testing with the children once a term (NTS papers).
-Year 1 start these papers in the spring term.
 All of this information is used and the teachers input a professional judgement of whether the children are 'well below', 'working towards', 'expected' or 'greater depth'.
 Children with SEND needs may sit an out of year group NTS paper.